verlok/blog-11ty/content/blog/responsive-images-a-html-51-standard/index.md

 Developers then started to use javascript to *pick the right image size* based on the viewport, that's when scripts like [picturefill](https://github.com/scottjehl/picturefill) came about.

-But the thing is that javascript is slower then pure HTML: it must be downloaded, parsed and executed before the browser could even start downloading the images.
-The web needed something native to go back defining images in the HTML in order to allow browsers to start downloading them as soon as possible.
+But the thing is that javascript is slower than pure HTML: it must be downloaded, parsed and executed before the browser could even start downloading the images.
+The web needed something native to go back to defining images in the HTML to allow browsers to start downloading them as soon as possible.

 That's why a group of independent designers and developers who go by the name of [Responsive Images Community Group](http://ricg.io/), started proposing new tags and attributes.

 ## What are responsive images?

-"Responsive images" is the name given to the technique of **defining more than one source per each image**, and make the browser **to download the best one**, depending on a number of factors, which are:
+"Responsive images" is the name given to the technique of **defining more than one source per each image**, and making browsers **to download the best one**, depending on the following factors:

 * browser viewport, or your website layout
 * device pixel density

 Users have different pixel densities depending on the monitor of their device.
-Standard devices have a pixel density of 1, meaning the monitor has 1 device pixel per CSS pixel, while newest HiDpi monitors - including "Retina" displays - have a higher density.
+Standard devices have a pixel density of 1, meaning the monitor has 1 device pixel per CSS pixel, while the newest HiDpi monitors - including "Retina" displays - have a higher density.
 For example, a pixel density of 2 means that the monitor has 2x2 device pixels per CSS pixel, and so forth.

 HiDpi displays are great when rendering vectors, like fonts or SVG images.
-But when it comes to render images, browsers will just stretch the original image, making it blurry on devices that are supposed to deliver a better quality.
+But when it comes to rendering images, browsers will just stretch the original image, making it blurry on devices that are supposed to deliver a better quality.

 ## Supporting hiDpi displays

-The simplest of things you can do with the new `srcset` attribute is supporting different pixel densities.
+The simplest of things you can do with the new `srcset` attribute is to support different pixel densities.
 You just need to specify different sources for your image, describing each one with the `x` descriptor, which indicates the pixel density of the image source.
 Like that:

 ```html
 <img src="shirt_300w.jpg"